Tony Rome: Production

-Sinatra had originally been considered for the lead role as the tough private eye in Harper (1966), but lost out to Paul Newman.

 Filming took place on location in Miami, Florida, with some scenes being shot during the day at the Fontainebleau Miami Beach, where Sinatra was performing in the evenings.

 Other scenes were filmed at the Corsair Hotel at 101 South Ocean Drive, Miami Beach.

 It was partially filmed on the property that novelist Douglas Fairbairn was renting at the time.

 Nancy Sinatra, daughter of Frank, sang the film's eponymous title track which then appeared on her album, Nancy Sinatra, The Hit Years (Rhino Records).

 Tony Rome, The Detective and Lady in Cement were all directed by Gordon Douglas.
 The three films were packed together in a DVD box set by 20th Century Fox in 2005.
 Douglas also directed Sinatra in Young at Heart (1954) and Robin and the 7 Hoods (1964).

 Randy Newman is co-credited on a soundtrack song.

 Critical reception

 Tony Rome was met with mixed reviews upon release.
 Many film critics felt that Sinatra was paying homage to his late friend Humphrey Bogart, since he was part of the original "Rat Pack" and had dated (and nearly married) Bogart's widow, Lauren Bacall.
-Though one recent writer sees Sinatra as having created his own version of the private detective, making him a more jaunty and less dour incarnation than Bogart's famous characterizations, the New York Times had been quite critical in 1967 of Sinatra's characterization for precisely that reason: "Evidently Frank Sinatra is trying to go the Humphrey Bogart route....The cryptic Miami Beach gumshoe he plays in this hard-nosed mystery film...is such a conscious or unconscious imitation of Mr. Bogart’s prototypical Sam Spade in the classic ‘The Maltese Falcon’ that you'd guess Mr. Sinatra has been spending a lot of time watching the ‘Late Late Show”....Further, it looks as though the people who wrote and directed this film...have been studying their ‘Late Late Show” too.
-Their story...is strangely reminiscent of ‘The Maltese Falcon’ in several essentials and details....All in all, there's enough demonstration of social vulgarity, degeneracy and crime in the course of this vivid melodrama to satisfy the most lurid tourist taste and it's put forth with speed, dexterity and a nice running patter of gags....But for all the slickness of it—for all the self-assurance of Mr. Sinatra's acting style and competence of the others—this thing is still a pat, synthetic job.
-Mr. Sinatra is nobody's Bogart.”
+Though one recent writer sees Sinatra as having created his own version of the private detective, making him a more jaunty and less dour incarnation than Bogart's famous characterizations, the New York Times had been quite critical in 1967 of Sinatra's characterization for precisely that reason: "Evidently Frank Sinatra is trying to go the Humphrey Bogart route....The cryptic Miami Beach gumshoe he plays in this hard-nosed mystery film...is such a conscious or unconscious imitation of Mr. Bogart's prototypical Sam Spade in the classic 'The Maltese Falcon' that you'd guess Mr. Sinatra has been spending a lot of time watching the 'Late Late Show'....Further, it looks as though the people who wrote and directed this film...have been studying their 'Late Late Show' too.
+Their story...is strangely reminiscent of 'The Maltese Falcon' in several essentials and details....All in all, there's enough demonstration of social vulgarity, degeneracy and crime in the course of this vivid melodrama to satisfy the most lurid tourist taste and it's put forth with speed, dexterity and a nice running patter of gags....But for all the slickness of it — for all the self-assurance of Mr. Sinatra's acting style and competence of the others — this thing is still a pat, synthetic job.
+Mr. Sinatra is nobody's Bogart."